blockrockettech/blockrocket-hugo/content/usecases/known-origin-case-study.md

  * Enabling new forms of collaboration between artists

 #### IPFS (Interplanetary file system)
- * Hosting all data associated with the digital assets including images, names, descriptions
+ * <a href="https://ipfs.io" target="_blank">IPFS</a> is used to host all data associated with the digital assets including images, names, descriptions
  * A peer-2-peer decentralised open network for sharing files

 #### Blockchain UX patterns